Frequently Asked Questions

 to ensure academic success, including:

-Drop-in peer tutoring in subjects such as Math, Physics, Chemistry, Biology, Accounting,
+- Drop-in peer tutoring in subjects such as Math, Physics, Chemistry, Biology, Accounting, and Engineering.

-Peer academic coaching that provides students with skills in test taking, time management,
+- Peer academic coaching that provides students with skills in test taking, time management, etc.

 What resources might be available to me should I find myself struggling financially?